How to Write Better Headlines: 7 Headline Writing Tips

 By combining these elements, you’ll ensure readers can’t help but click on your headline!

-Here are a few more headline formulas (with examples):
+Here are a few more formulas (with examples):

 • Little known ways: 5 Little Known Ways to Write Magnetic Headlines